 Eligible Fund Uses:

-• Expenses for technical assistance items for design and layout of interior or exterior space, such as conceptual renderings of the interior or exterior floor plan, merchandise layout, other interior or exterior design concepts, and construction drawings, plans or specifications for interior or exterior space activation.
+- Expenses for technical assistance items for design and layout of interior or exterior space, such as conceptual renderings of the interior or exterior floor plan, merchandise layout, other interior or exterior design concepts, and construction drawings, plans or specifications for interior or exterior

-• Expenses for permanent or semi-permanent activation of an outdoor space, including a dining area, beer garden, or other place-based outdoor activation deemed acceptable by the MEDC.
+- Expenses for permanent or semi-permanent activation of an outdoor space, including a dining area, beer garden, or other place-based outdoor activation.
 Exterior signage, doors and windows may be permitted as an eligible expense if part of a larger outdoor space activation project.

 Ineligible Fund Uses:

-Expenses that are not eligible include: exterior improvements that could be considered as general maintenance, repairs, landscaping, or other non-place-based outdoor activation, employee wages, salaries or benefits, rent, mortgage, land contract or building or land lease payments, utilities, leases for equipment, vehicle leases, vehicle payments, taxes, interest or insurance, professional fees, federal, state, or local application, licensing, permit or similar fees, bank or other lender financing, interest, inspection fees or costs, credit card processing fees, property acquisition, projects on residential property, or any other capital expenditure (including soft costs) deemed ineligible at sole discretion of the MEDC.
+Expenses that are not eligible include: exterior improvements that could be considered as general maintenance, repairs, landscaping, or other non-place-based outdoor activation; employee wages, salaries or benefits; rent, mortgage, land contract or building or land lease payments, utilities; leases for equipment, vehicle leases, vehicle payments; taxes, interest or insurance; professional fees; federal, state, or local application, licensing, permit or similar fees; bank or other lender financing, interest; inspection fees or costs; credit card processing fees; property acquisition; projects on residential property.

-Only eligible expenses incurred after the date the application is due to the MEDC (April 17th, 2024) may be considered for reimbursement under the Match on Main program.
-Any incurred expense prior to award announcement and executed grant agreement is entirely at the sole risk of the Business.
+Only eligible expenses incurred after the date the application is submitted to the MEDC (April 20, 2026) may be considered for reimbursement under the Match on Main program and up to 12 months after the grant agreement is executed.
+Any incurred expense prior to award announcement and executed grant agreement is entirely at the sole risk of the eligible business.

 Applications will be scored based on a variety of criteria including: